• Skip to primary navigation

 1. Pour the mango juice and pitaya powder into a tall glass or tall glass measuring cup then use a spoon or whisk to mix it vigorously until all of the powder is dissolved and the clumps are gone.
 We used a handheld milk frother and found that to be the easiest method.
 The mixture should be a dark pink or violet color.

-2. Add ice to tall glass or fill a separate tall serving glass with ice and pour the mixture on top
+2. Add ice to a tall glass or fill a separate tall serving glass with ice and pour the mixture on top

 3. Pour the coconut milk on top then use a straw or spoon to stir everything together.